Eschatologue/CM_wiki/docs/class/sorcerer/draconic.md

 As a **:rsc-b: Bonus Action**{ .rsc }, you can cause draconic wings to appear on your back.
 The wings last for 1 hour or until you dismiss them (no action required).
 For the duration, you have a Fly Speed of 60 feet.

-Once you use this feature, you can't use it again until you finish a Long Rest unless you spend 3 Sorcery Points (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest** unless you spend 3 Sorcery Points (no action required) to restore your use of it.

 ### Level 18: Dragon Companion

 You can cast [:spell-lv5: Summon Dragon] without a Material component.
-You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a Long Rest.
+You can also cast it once without a spell slot, and you regain the ability to cast it in this way when you finish a **:rest-long: Long Rest**.

 Whenever you start casting [:spell-lv5: Summon Dragon], you can modify it so that it doesn't require Concentration.
 If you do so, the spell's duration becomes 1 minute for that casting.